bigmeaningsmall/Mental-Rotation-Test/README.md

 - **Automatic Timing**: System records total time and calculates average time per shape
 - **Visual Feedback**: Green highlights for correct selections, red for incorrect
 - **Two-Run Protocol**: Participants complete the test twice for reliability

+## Limitations
+- **Shapes are pre-difined**: Position of the shapes is randomised but they are currenly pre-made prefabs
+- **Shapes is not automated**: Scoring method listed below is currenly requires manual assessment

 ## Scoring Method